White Background Product Photos with P.S. Flavor! Spice Blends

 It's important to see what's inside the bottles.
 Identifying things like Turbinado Sugar and Toasted Cumin give you an idea what the spice is about, before smelling or tasting it.

-Unlike a wine or tequila bottle, seeing the product inside a P.S.
+P.S.
 Flavor bottle is very important.
 Showing hard, glammy, reflective lines on the bottle might distract the eye a bit too much.
 An additional issue (and this is the one I didn't count on), the bottles themselves are not exactly made out of Waterford Crystal.
 The thick walled bottles seem to have been made using two or three different processes.
 I have no proof of this naturally, but a few had striations similar to an extruded glass, while a few others seem to be made using a casting process.

 A closer look at the bottle wall reveals that while some are clear and straight, others were clear with uneven inner walls.
 A third group appeared less clear because of the many different striations in the glass.